 Something that’s hard to understand can be frightening, but exploring what scares us often leads to our most rewarding discoveries.
-Given the seasonal opportunity, I thought we out to explore the traditions that we’ve grown to associate with Halloween events and celebrations, this being an events blog, and today being the spookiest day of the year.

 Here’s a quick index of what I’ve researched for us, in case any one in particular is a burning question for you: